 Federal Direct Parent Loan to Undergraduate Students (PLUS)

 Federal Direct PLUS Loans are loans that a parent borrows to help their child pay for educational expenses.
 The borrower must have acceptable credit.
-To apply for a Federal Direct PLUS Loan, click on www.studentloans.gov Parent borrower signs in using their Social Security Number and Federal Student Aid PIN, not the student's information.
+To apply for a Federal Direct PLUS Loan, click on www.studentloans.gov Parent borrower logs in using their FSA ID, not the student's information.
 Then complete the following two steps:

 Dependent students whose parents are denied the Federal Direct PLUS Loan may be eligible to receive additional funds from the Federal Direct Unsubsidized Loan Program.
 A denial notice from the Department of Education will be provided to the school.